-Note: All 8.0 Universal Routing software components are backward compatible with previous versions.
-All configuration options from previous versions are supported and have the same meaning in 8.0.
+Note: All 8.1 Universal Routing software components are backward compatible with previous versions.
+All configuration options from previous versions are supported and have the same meaning in 8.1.

-As described in the Genesys Migration Guide, you can migrate any 6.x and 7.x routing solutions and options to 8.0.
+As described in the Genesys Migration, you can migrate any 6.x and 7.x routing solutions and options to 8.x.
 Migration includes:

-- Converting data in the Configuration Database to the 8.0 format. - Upgrading the IRD and Custom Server software components by using an automated procedure as described in the "Migrating IRD Objects" section that follows. - Migrating routing strategies and routing strategy objects (used within those strategies or independently).
+- Converting data in the Configuration Database to the 8.x format. - Upgrading the IRD and Custom Server software components by using an automated procedure as described in the "Migrating IRD Objects" section that follows. - Migrating routing strategies and routing strategy objects (used within those strategies or independently).

-Universal Routing software components (defined as Interoperable Components in the chapter on Maintenance Level Interoperability in the Genesys 8 Interoperability Guide) are compliant with 7.x environments and operate in 6.x compatibility mode in 6.x environments (Configuration Layer 6.x) for existing installations as hot fixes.
+Universal Routing software components (defined as Interoperable Components in the chapter on Maintenance Level Interoperability in the Genesys Interoperability Guide) are compliant with 7.x environments for existing installations as hot fixes.